Post mockup maker

 • Comment section

-• Authentic LinkedIn post UI
+• LinkedIn post layout and reactions

 • Professional reactions